maxHolsch/Anthology/Design.md

 - **Visual Representation**: Displayed as floating text only (no visible node shape or marker)
 - **Positioning Logic**:
   - Question nodes are actual nodes in the D3 force-directed graph
-  - Prompt nodes have direct connections (links) to their question node
+  - Response nodes have direct connections (links) to their question node
-  - D3 force simulation naturally positions questions based on connected prompts
+  - D3 force simulation naturally positions questions based on connected responses
 - **Text Display**:
   - Question text renders directly on the map canvas without any containing shape
   - Text maintains consistent screen-relative size regardless of zoom level (semantic zoom)
   - Text acts as clickable area for interaction
-- **Visibility Rules**:
-  - Text visible when zoomed out (zoom level < 25%)
-  - Act as navigational landmarks for the overall story structure through text positioning

 - **Data Structure**:
   - Contains question text
-  - Maintains array of pointers to related prompt nodes
+  - Maintains array of pointers to related response nodes
-  - Acts as a node in the force-directed graph with x/y coordinates
+  - Acts as a node in the force-directed graph

-**Excerpt Nodes**
+**Response Nodes**
 - **Visual Representation**: Displayed as visible geometric shapes that users can interact with
-  - **Standard Nodes** (without pull_quote): Circles for responses, squares for prompts
+  - **Standard Nodes** (without pull_quote): Circles for responses
   - **Pull Quote Nodes** (with pull_quote): Rectangles displaying the quoted text
 - **Visual States**:
-  - Unselected: Full color
+  - Default (All unselected): Full color
   - Selected/Active: Full color, while all other nodes are faded (50% opacity)
   - Reference: [Figma Frame 4-3496](https://www.figma.com/design/3RRAJtxVKX0kbSZT8ouJWa/Anthology-III?node-id=4-3496&t=JN4qdlt1xDfI1Af0-4)
 - **Visibility Rules**:
   - Always visible at all zoom levels (no progressive disclosure)
   - Node shapes scale with zoom (get bigger when zooming in)
   - All nodes remain interactive and clickable at any zoom level
-- **Node Types**:
+- **Interaction**:
-  - Prompt nodes: Small gray circles, trigger question display when clicked.
-Reference: [Figma Frame 4-3496](https://www.figma.com/design/3RRAJtxVKX0kbSZT8ouJWa/Anthology-III?node-id=4-3496&t=JN4qdlt1xDfI1Af0-4)
-  - Response nodes: Full color.
-Trigger full individual excerpt display when clicked.
+  - Clickin on node zooms in on and centers node, and triggers node view in comment rail
 - **Data Structure**:
+  - Type: prompt/response.
+Prompt nodes are ignored, only response nodes are used
-  - Type field: "prompt" or "response"
+  - Type field: "response" (transcrit of what is said)
-  - "responds_to" field: pointer to parent node
+  - "responds_to" field: pointer to parent question node, or (if responding to a different response node) pointing to parent response node
   - Speaker name
   - Speaker text content
+  - Pointer to partent conversation
   - Audio timestamps (start and end)
   - Pull quote (optional): featured text excerpt for rectangle visualization

 #### Spatial Organization
-- **Graph Structure**: Three node types (questions, prompts, responses) with two link types:
+- **Graph Structure**: Two node types (questions, responses) with two link types:
-  - Question ← Prompt links (prompts connect to questions)
+  - Question ← Response links (responses connect directly to questions)
-  - Prompt ← Response links (responses connect to prompts)
+  - Response ← response links (response connects to a previous response)
+  - **Link Visualization**: Connections rendered with slight curvature for visual elegance
+    - Curved paths using cubic Bézier curves
+    - Subtle arc to prevent overlapping connections
+    - Curvature adapts based on node positioning
 - **D3 Force-Directed Layout**: Automatic positioning based on node connections
-  - Force simulation handles all spatial calculations
+  - Force simulation handles all spatial calculations.
+Generally, we want the nodes to feel fairly spread out.
-  - Questions naturally cluster with their connected prompts
+  - Questions naturally cluster with their connected responses
-  - Prompts cluster with their connected responses
+  - Response groups form around their associated questions
 - **Zoom Behavior**:
   - Standard D3 zoom applies to the entire map canvas
   - All nodes remain visible at all zoom levels
-  - Excerpt nodes (prompts/responses) scale proportionally with zoom
+  - Response nodes scale proportionally with zoom
   - Question text maintains constant screen size (semantic zoom)

 ### 2. Comment Rail Interface

 #### Display Modes

+**Initial Conversations View** (Default on Page Load)
+- **Purpose**: Entry point to the visualization, displayed when page first opens
+- **Content Display**:
+  - Shows all question nodes present in the map
+  - List format in the comment rail
+  - Each question is clickable
+- **Interaction**:
+  - Clicking on a question zooms in on that question on the map and transitions to Question Node View
+  - Returns to this view when all nodes are deselected (clicking on empty map space)
+  - **Important**: Returning to this view does NOT zoom out the map - only changes comment rail content
+- **Navigation**: Acts as the home state for the comment rail

 **Single Node View**
 - **Response Node Selected**: